Dr4k3z/realized-vol/README.md

     3. `temporal-order.ipynb` Temporal Order reconstruction

-For more details, please read the extensive [project report](Forecasting_realized_Vol.pdf)).
+For more details, please read the extensive [project report](Forecasting_Realized_Vol.pdf).
 A final warning: the dataset is huge and to run our algorithms fastly we largely used Python `Parallel` package, which support the parallerization of processes on the CPU.
 We always take the maximum number of core available, `Parallel(n_jobs=-1)`; this is the fastest solution, but not necessarily the safest.
 Be aware of your computer resources before running this.

 ## Installation